 Travellers to Antalya know the area for a host of different reasons.
-Some seek out it's luxury hotels while the area's historic treasures attract culture hunters.
+Some seek its luxury hotels while the area's historic treasures attract culture hunters.
 Then there is the natural beauty of the land.
 Most visitors will lay testament to picturesque panoramic views and natural wonders, including the Duden Waterfalls and the Chimera on Mount Olympus where flames have been sprouting from the ground for the past 2500 years.

 Named after its founder Attalos II, King of Pergamon, Antalya is the eastern Mediterranean’s largest city.
-Prior to its official founding in 150BC Antalya province was part of Lycia.
-Today an ancient Lycian footpath (the Lycian way) stills runs between Antalya and Fethiye and is home to some of the most beautiful sights in the world.
-At times reaching a high altitude through Taurus Mountain, looking down on the many beaches and nature reserves to the west of the main city of Antalya, the trek passes Kalkan, Gelemiş and other coastal villages and towns.
+Prior to its official founding in 150BC, the province was part of Lycia.
+Today, an ancient Lycian footpath (the Lycian way) stills runs between Antalya and Fethiye and is home to some world’s most beautiful sights.

+Reaching a high altitude through Taurus Mountains, looking down on many beaches and nature reserves to the west of the main city, the trek passes Kalkan, Gelemiş and other coastal villages and towns.
 The Lycians ruled the land until defeat by the Persian’s in 546BC.
-The area changed hands between armies of the west and east, including rule by Alexander the Great and the Seleucid Empire until the reign of Pergamon.
+The area changed hands between armies from the west and east, including rule by Alexander the Great and the Seleucid Empire until the reign of Pergamon.

 After Roman conquest, the mid-Byzantine era saw the Selcuk Turks and Byzantines capturing and recapturing the town as it passed hands between the two empires, until Ottoman rule under Murad II in 1432.